openrndr/openrndr-template/README.md

     ```

     You can follow the progress of the action under the Actions tab in GitHub.
 Once complete, the executables will appear under the Releases section.

+## Building libraries

+This template can be used to create library projects.
+In [build.gradle.kts](build.gradle.kts) one removes the `convention.distribute-application` plugin and adds the `convention.publish-library` plugin.
+This automatically
+sets up the `maven-publish` plugin, which adds the `publishToMavenLocal` task.
+The plugin also adds a `demo` sourceSet with runtime dependencies set to go.
+Demos can be placed in `src/demo/kotlin` and started right away.